kamikat/moshi-jsonapi/README.md

 ```

 As `meta` and `links` can contain a variant of objects, they are not been parsed when access with `getMeta` and `getLinks`.
-You will get a `JsonBuffer` and you're expected to implement your `JsonAdapter` to read/write these objects.
+You will get a `JsonBuffer` and you're expected to implement your `JsonAdapter<T>` to read/write these objects.

 ## Retrofit